bmarques1995/glslbuilder/readme.md

 ## Compute Pipeline (.cp)

 This is the pipeline used to compute data on GPU using the graphics API, it only has the compute stage

-## Mesh Pipeline

-This pipeline intend to replace the Graphics Pipeline, when more flexibility is necessary to the Geometry Stage, more details can be found [here](https://microsoft.github.io/DirectX-Specs/d3d/MeshShader.html).
-It has 3 stages, mesh, amplification and pixel, and all 3 are mandatories.